 Figure 2.2: Associating PDB files with sequences by drag-and-drop.
-Dragging PDB files to an alignment of sequences with names matching the dragged files names (A), results in a dialog box (B) that gives the option to associate each file with any sequences with matching IDs.
+Dragging PDB files onto an alignment of sequences with names matching the dragged files names (A), results in a dialog box (B) that gives the option to associate each file with any sequences with matching IDs.

-2.1.2 Viewing Protein Structures
+2.1.2 Viewing Structures

 The structure viewer can be launched in two ways from the sequence ID context menu.
 To view a particular structure associated with a sequence in the alignment, simply select it from popup menu's associated structures submenu in $Structure \Rightarrow View\ Structure \Rightarrow < PDB\ ID>$.
 The second way is most useful if you want to view all structural data available for a set of sequences in an alignment.
-If any of the currently selected sequences have structures associated, the Structure submenu of the sequence ID popup menu will include an option to $View\ N\ structures$.
+If any of the currently selected sequences have structures associated, the Structure submenu of the sequence ID popup menu will include an option to $View\ N$ structures.
 Selecting this option will open a new structure view containing the associated structures superposed according to the alignment.

 In both cases, each structure to be displayed will be downloaded or loaded from the local file system, and shown as a ribbon diagram coloured according to the associated sequence in the current alignment view (Figure 2.3 (right)).
 The structure can be rotated by clicking and dragging in the structure window.
-The structure can be zoomed using the mouse scroll wheel (if available).
-Moving the mouse cursor over a sequence to which the structure is linked in the alignment panel highlights the respective residue's sidechain atoms.
+The structure can be zoomed using the mouse scroll wheel or by [SHIFT]-dragging the structure.
+Moving the mouse cursor over a sequence to which the structure is linked in the alignment view highlights the respective residue's sidechain atoms.
 The sidechain highlight may be obscured by other parts of the molecule.
 Similarly, moving the cursor over the structure shows a tooltip and highlights the corresponding residue in the alignment.
-Often, the position highlighted may not be in the visible portion of the current alignment view.
-If the alignment window's $View \Rightarrow Automatic Scrolling$ option is not selected, then you may have to manually move the alignment scroll bars to see the highlighted region.
+Clicking the alpha carbon or phosphorous backbone atom will toggle the highlight and residue label on and off.
+Often, the position highlighted in the sequence may not be in the visible portion of the current alignment view and the sliders will scroll automatically to show the position.
+If the alignment window's $View \Rightarrow Automatic Scrolling$ option is not selected, however, then the automatic adjustment will be disabled for the current view.